Pinafore/nlp-hw/feateng/README.md

 *A:* Yes, and we'll cover this in more detail later in the course.
 For now, this is something we'll have to live with.

+*Q:* What is the guesser that we're using?
+Where are the guesses coming from?

+*A:* These are cached guesses from OpenAI's GPT.
+We'll get into generating our own guesses in the next homework.
+However, you do get a float that encodes its confidence that you can use as a feature.

 *Q:* What if I get the error that ``GprGuesser`` has no attribute 'predict'?

 *A:* This means that you're running it on a guesser result that hasn't been